pledgefinance/pledge-contracts/README.md

-# Notional Finance
+# Pledger Finance

-Notional is a fixed rate, fixed term lending and borrowing protocol on Ethereum.
-You can find us at https://notional.finance.
+Pledger is a fixed rate, fixed term lending and borrowing protocol on BSC smartChain.
+You can find us at .

-## Security

-Our contracts have been audited by Open Zeppelin at this [commit hash](https://github.com/notional-finance/contracts/tree/b6fc6be4622422d0e34c90e77f2ec9da18596b8c).
-You can find their report at https://blog.openzeppelin.com/notional-audit/.

 ### Bug Bounty